-Mrs. Louis D. Speir, who presided, made a plea for clothes for the Jamaica Day Nursery.
+Mrs. Louis D. Speir, who presided, made a plea for old clothes for the Jamaica Day Nursery.

-The club voted \$100 for the Queens County mystery booth the bazaar, which the City Federation of Women's Clubs whold at the Hotel Astor, April 7, from 2 to 12 p. m.
-The bazza is for the benefit of the Hotel for Working Girls, conducted by the Federation.
-This was brought to the attention of the by Mrs. Augustine J. Wilson.
+The club voted \$100 for the Queens County mystery booth of the bazaar, which the City Federation of Women's Clubs will hold at the Hotel Astor, April 7, from 2 to 12 p. m.
+The bazaar is for the benefit of the Hotel for Working Girls, conducted by the Federation.
+This was brought to the attention of the club by Mrs. Augustine J. Wilson.

-Mrs. Virgil W. Miller, of the civic committee, reported on the work done by the food store committee and urged the members to patronize the stores which are approved by the committee
+Mrs. Virgil W. Miller, of the civic committee, reported on the work done by the food store committee and urged the members work done by the food store committee and urged the members to patronize the stores which are approved by the committee.

-Mrs. A. E. Kretschmer gave a brief review of the meeting the City Federation of Women's Clubs.
-Dr. Julia W. Pern told of the meeting of the Long Island Federation of Women Clubs, in Brooklyn.
+Mrs. A. E. Kretschmer gave a brief review of the meeting of the City Federation of Women's Clubs.
+Dr. Julia W. Perry told of the meeting of the Long Island Federation of Women's Clubs, in Brooklyn.

-A resolution introduced by Mrs. Edward H. Mays and sport sored by the New York Chamber of Commerce was adopted It was addressed to Congress and reads: "We, the citizens the United States, earnestly request and urge you to take = aggressive and persistent stand at this session of Congress for lower taxes, and for a simple, efficient and economical government."
+A resolution introduced by Mrs. Edward H. Mays and sponsored by the New York Chamber of Commerce was adopted.
+It was addressed to Congress and reads: "We, the citizens of the United States, earnestly request and urge you to take an aggressive and persistent stand at this session of Congress for lower taxes, and for a simple, efficient and economical govern-ment."

-The new members announced by Mrs. John A. McFarlan are Mrs. Frederic Cauchois, Mrs. B. R. Clawson, Mrs. J. B. Fam.
-Mrs. Frank L. Glynn, Mrs. Frederick Plate and Mrs. Zaidee C.
+The new members announced by Mrs. John A. McFarlan are: Mrs. Frederic Cauchois, Mrs. B. R. Clawson, Mrs. J. B. Fay, Mrs. Frank L. Glynn, Mrs. Frederick Plate and Mrs. Zaidee C.